 You should also keep in mind that branding is a lot more than just a logo, meaning we won’t be limiting ourselves to just the visual identity of the brands themselves.
 While we could do a post like that justice, we’d only be handcuffing ourselves as far as what we could talk about.

 If you’d like to learn more about everything that makes up a brand, check out this post right here.

-To kick things off, let’s begin with a branding overview of the state itself, before looking at each major city in greater detail.
+To kick things off in Texas, let’s begin with a branding overview of the state itself, before looking at each major city in greater detail.